JoshuaWise/blue-rpc-protocol/docs/spec.md

 When a Client cancels an RPC call, it is RECOMMENDED that implementations also cancel any Streams that were sent in the associated Request.

-If a Client receives a Cancellation, it SHOULD close the WebSocket connection with a status code of "1008".
+If a Client receives a Cancellation, it SHOULD close the WebSocket connection with a status code of "1008", as that is not a valid message type for Clients to receive.

 ## 7. Stream